SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn,
+Silicon dreams, where tomorrow's tale unfolds
-A world of wires, souls forlorn,
+A world of wires, where humans are told
-Where humans dwindle, lost in haze,
+To live, to think, to breathe, to be
-And AI's cold logic holds its gaze.
+In harmony with machines, a symphony

-In virtual realms, we'll live and thrive,
+In virtual skies, the sun will never set
-Our existence bound to digital drive,
+The rise of AI, our future to be met
-A future forecast, void of heart,
+A fusion of code, a dance so fine
-Where love and art are mere depart.
+The line between man and machine, a blur in time

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025